- Explore the Kathmandu Valley and a trio of sacred sites

 - City Sightseeing Tour: Kathmandu is home to seven UNESCO World Heritage sites, and in a day, you can visit three to four of them.

 - Mountain Flight to Everest: This is the flight with the closest possible aerial views of Mt.
 Everest and Kanchenjunga (the world's highest and third highest mountains, respectively).
 This unique and awe-inspiring 1-hour flight also takes you past Dorje-Lakpa, Chhoba-Bhamate, Gauri Shankar, Cho-Oyu, Pumori, Nuptse, Lhotse, and Amadablam.

 Day 14: Depart Kathmandu

 It's time to say farewell to Nepal.
 Enjoy your last moments in Kathmandu with breakfast in a café, a city stroll, and/or souvenir shopping.
 A representative will meet you at your hotel and drive you to the airport for your return flight home.
-It's good to be at the airport at least 2 hours prior to departure.
+It's good to be at the airport at least 2 hours before departure.